Raising Children As Good Hindus

 The most common first reaction to making a mistake is to become upset, get emotional about it or, if it is a serious mistake, to feel terribly burdened and even depressed.
 That is a natural first reaction, but if it is our only reaction, it is not enough.
 We need to cope with the emotional reaction to the action and move on to the second step, which is the learning stage.

 A good second step to resolving a mistake is to think clearly about what happened and why, and find a way to not repeat the same error in the future.
 Perhaps we were not being careful enough, and resolving to be more careful next time will prevent the problem from recurring.
-Perhaps we were simply uninformed or we didn't think things through.
+Perhaps we were simply uninformed or we didn’t think things through.
 But with the additional knowledge learned from our blunder we can resolve to do better the next time a similar situation arises.
 Perhaps we created unintended negative consequences for ourselves or others.
-Now that we are aware of those consequences, we certainly won't follow that path again.
-Recently a group of children in Australia started a fire in a small forest where several innocent people were seriously burned.
+Now that we are aware of those consequences, we certainly won’t follow that path again.
+Recently a group of children in Australia started a fire in a small forest.
+Several innocent people were seriously burned.
 The children were caught, and as part of their discipline the judge directed them to visit the victims in the hospital to see the consequences of their actions.
 This impressed them deeply.
-By evaluating such situations and committing to a new approach, we are able to teach young ones to move from regretting "I shouldn't have done it " to pledging "I won't do it again."
+By getting children to evaluate the effects of their deeds, we enable young ones to move from regretting “I shouldn’t have done it” to pledging “I won’t do it again.”

 A third step may be needed if our mistake directly involved other people.
-Perhaps we have hurt their feelings or created a strain between us.
+Perhaps we have hurt their feelings or created a strain in the relationship.
 A personal apology can fix this if we know them well.
-However, in many situations we are not close enough to the individual to verbally apologize.
-In that case, a generous act can adjust the flow of feelings back into a harmonious condition.
-For example, children can be taught to include those they have hurt or offended among a group of friends invited to a party or with whom they share some cookies or candy.
+If we are not close enough to the individual to verbally apologize, a generous act can adjust the flow of feelings into a harmonious condition.
+For example, children can be taught to include those they have hurt or offended among a group of friends invited to a party or simply sharing some cookies or other goodies.

-A fourth step may be needed if the mistake is a major misdeed, for example, if we did something that was dishonest.
-In this case, even if we resolve to not repeat the misdeed and apologize to those involved, we may still feel bad about having done it.
-In this case we need to perform some form of penance, prayaschitta, to rid ourself of the sense of feeling bad about our actions.
+A fourth step may be needed in the case of a major misdeed, for example, if we did something that was dishonest.
+In this case, even if we resolve to not repeat the wrongful action and apologize to those involved, we may still feel bad.
+In this case we need to perform some form of penance, prayashchitta, to rid ourself of the sense of guilt about our actions.
 Typical forms of penance for adults are fasting, performing 108 prostrations before the Deity or walking prostrations up a sacred path or around a temple.
 These are too severe for younger children, but they can do simpler penances such as skipping dessert one meal or renouncing a favorite TV program one night.

 Help your children perfect the art of learning quickly from mistakes.

 The spiritual path is a series of experiences, and sometimes those experiences are mistakes that we make.
-If we teach our children to be self-reflective, they can learn from their mistakes quickly, avoid making them again and progress more quickly on the spiritual path.
+If we teach our children to be self-reflective, they can quickly learn from their errors, avoid making them again and move forward on the spiritual path.
 If children are constantly making the same mistakes over and over and over again, they are not making good progress.
-This is something for parents to be alert to, for it is parents who can set the patterns for resolution of karmas in their kid's lives.
+This is something for parents to be alert to, for it is they who can set the patterns for resolution of karmas in their kids’ lives.